commschamp/cc_tutorial/tutorials/tutorial1/README.md

 uses **polymorphic** interface to report what message was received (using `msg.name()` and `msg.getId()` calls), serialize it into output buffer and send the same message back.
-In other words it's an "echo" server.
+In other words it's a simple "echo" server.

 The serialization of the message uses polymorphic interface to determine size of the output buffer (call to `m_frame.length(msg)` will result in